gatsbyjs/gatsby/docs/blog/2019-01-01-publish-multiple-gatsby-sites/index.md

 A monorepo is an architectural design pattern that allows us to maintain several packages within a single repo.
 This reduces the complexity when dealing with packages that share in-house and third-party dependencies.

-Think of monorepos like a well-organised supermarket.
+Think of monorepos like a well-organized supermarket.
 Each aisle contains a particular kind of food, making it easy to navigate and find the item of food you want.
 Supermarkets also contain a variety of different foods so you don’t need to go to a series of specific shops to find your gluten-free, dairy-free banoffee pie (which is very much a [thing](https://glutenfreecuppatea.co.uk/2016/02/14/recipe-healthy-banoffee-pie-gluten-free-vegan-refined-sugar-free-dairy-free/)).

 With monorepos the code is split into specific packages (aisles).
 Meaning you can easily navigate the project to find the component or module you want to work on.
 It also means not needing to maintain separate repos when making changes that affect multiple parts of your stack (the single shop).

-Everything is accessible from a single place, while still being organised enough to navigate painlessly.
+Everything is accessible from a single place, while still being organized enough to navigate painlessly.
 Enough with the theory, let’s move on to the tutorial, which is split into 2 sections: development and deployment.

 *Development* — We’ll configure an existing application, built with [Gatsby](/), into a monorepo.
 I won’t delve too much into its implementation details because it’s beyond the scope of this article.
 We’ll attend the lavish party that the great Gatsby throws for us and we won’t ask why or how they did it.